A simple guide to TSCM Sweeps

 - Location of target room/area within building

-- Timescale monitoring/eavesdropping is required
+- Timescale monitoring

 - Monitoring or receiving location